The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 * Components can take in values from the parent component called "props".
 They behave like parameters.

 {% hint style="info" %}
-Since we are writing this HTML syntax in a JavaScript file, can't add a `class=""` attribute to our element because `class` is a reserved keyword.
+Since we are writing this HTML syntax in a JavaScript file, we can't add a `class=""` attribute to our element because `class` is a reserved keyword.
 Instead we use `className=""`.
 Inspect the element in your browser and you'll see that the `className` attribute in JSX is converted into the HTML attribute `class` when rendered in the browser.

 Any HTML attribute that shares a name with a JavaScript keyword has an alternate name in React.
 The `for` attribute for `<label>` elements is another example of this since `for` is a reserved JavaScript keyword for making a loop.
 Instead, we use the `htmlFor` attribute.